Death toll from day of clashes in Burundi capital rises to nearly 90

 More than 220,000 people have fled the violence to neighboring Rwanda, Tanzania, Uganda and Congo.

-(Additional reporting by Louis Charbonneau in New York; Writing by Drazen Jorgic; Editing by Bill Rigby and Sandra Maler)
+(Additional reporting by Louis Charbonneau in New York; Writing by Drazen Jorgic; Editing by Raissa Kasolowsky and Bill Rigby)

-Note: (This story has been corrected to remove fourth and fifth paragraphs containing incorrect reference to United Nations' resolution and threat of sanctions)